Commute.org: Background

+In March 2014, the Metropolitan Transportation Commission ratified Regulation 14, Rule 1, also known as the Bay Area Commuter Benefits Program.
+The Bay Area Commuter Benefits Program, developed by the Bay Area Air District, requires Bay Area employers with 50 or more full-time employees to register and offer commuter benefits to their employees.
+One of Commute.org's roles is assisting employers in complying with the regulation.

+Other local projects that intersect with Commute.org's congestion reduction work include Caltrain electrification, the Highway 101 Managed Lanes, and SamTrans’ Express Bus service.

 Programs

 Commute.org manages a wide range of TDM programs, including working with employers as well as directly incentivizing and rewarding commuters.

 Employer services include offering information, tools, consulting, commute surveying, and bike safety workshops for employers of all types, including schools, non-profits, government agencies, and private companies.
 This is in part to help employers achieve compliance with the Bay Area Commuter Benefits Program.
+In 2024, Commute.org launched the Employer Recognition Program, which acknowledges and celebrates employers in San Mateo County who actively engage with Commute.org.
+By participating in the program, employers can earn points for their engagement and achieve certification, with the common goal of encouraging sustainable commuting.

-Commute.org’s commuter programs, which it manages through its web-based platform STAR, include Carpool 2.0 carpool rewards, the Vanpool Incentive Program, Bicycle to Work Rewards, Try Transit free transit tickets, Guaranteed Ride Home, and quarterly challenges.
+Commute.org’s commuter programs, which it manages through its web-based platform STAR, include Carpool rewards, Vanpool Rewards, Bicycle to Work Rewards, Try Transit free Clipper Card preloaded with a $25 value, Guaranteed Ride Home, and quarterly challenges.

 Every spring, Commute.org sponsors the San Mateo County Commuter Challenge.
 The challenge takes place throughout the months of April and May and encourages people to try alternative methods of commuting through widespread outreach efforts as well as weekly and grand prize raffle prizes for participating commuters.
-The challenge coincides with the annual Bay Area Bike to Work Day in May, which Commute.org coordinates for San Mateo County.
+The challenge coincides with the annual Bay Area Bike to Work Wherever Day in May.

+Commute.org also works with developers.
+In 2024, they launched the Certified Development Program, which is designed to provide developers with projects in San Mateo County with a formal certification of their active participation in Commute.org programs and services.
+Active participation may be a requirement for developments that are subject to the C/CAG Countywide TDM Policy and may also be a TDM requirement imposed on developers by jurisdictions that are not subject to the C/CAG policy.
+The goal of the program is to provide developers access to a set of TDM programs and services that can be integrated into the other tools they will use to reduce vehicle miles traveled (VMT) and trip counts to new commercial, residential, or mixed-use developments in San Mateo County.
+Commute.org also helps with monitoring and reporting of the C/CAG Countywide TDM Policy, which went into effect on January 1, 2022.

+In 2025, Commute.org was recognized as one of the first nine organizations in the U.S. to earn Transportation Demand Management (TDM) accreditation from the Association for Commuter Transportation.